-Make sure you are informed of what flea treatments you are using for your dog.
-A lot of these medications have ingredients that can be harmful to children and can cause cancer.
+Be wary of the flea treatment you’re going to use on your dog.
+A lot of them have chemicals that might be bad for kids!
 Talk to the vet to determine if there are other options for your dog.

 Don’t let a dog go off property without their leash, even if they’re well behaved.
 A wild animal could draw his attention and make him run off into danger, or an unexpected provocation could result in some unpleasant situation with other people and their dogs.
 It is your job to keep your dog safe, and to keep him from harming anyone else or causing anyone problems.

 Your vet can give you some good advice on what you should feed your dog.
 Following his advice on the different foods for different stages of your dog’s life can avoid sickness and stomach upset.
 Always exercise caution when it comes to your animal’s food.

 Choose a dog in that can easily and happily blend into your lifestyle.
 If you like to go out running in the evenings, select a dog that also enjoys vigorous exercise.
 When you prefer to stay home, choose a small dog who doesn’t need much outdoor time.
 Avoid a mismatch if you want both of you to be happy.